Jump Main Menu. Go directly to the main content (Acces key S)

 Chairman of the boards of directors of Automobiles Luarca S.A.
-(ALSA), Jovellanos XXI and CMC XXI S.C.R., Jacobo Cosmen Menéndez-Castañedo has a degree in Economics and Business Administration (London, 1992), is a Technical Engineer specializing in Transportation Systems and holds an MBA.
+(ALSA) and CMC XXI S.C.R., Jacobo Cosmen Menéndez-Castañedo has a degree in Business Administration (London, 1992), is a Technical Engineer specializing in Transportation Systems and holds an MBA.

 On completing his secondary studies in Oviedo, he moved to the UK where he worked as assistant director in a consulting company linked to the world of transport, a sector which he joined following the family tradition.
-He returned to Spain to become head of purchasing and logistics at the TUA company workshops.
+He returned to Spain to become head of purchasing and logistics at the TVA company workshops.
 He later took over coordination of the ALSA GROUP Maintenance Division, following which he became manager of the same division.
 Son of José Cosmen Adelaida, the main promoter of road passenger transport in Spain, Jacobo Cosmen represents –along with his brothers– the perpetuation of a family business saga of international scope.
-He is a member of the Board of Trustees of the Princess of Asturias Foundation.

 Luis Fernández-Vega Sanz